-Hello, I’m Katie Forrest, one of the directors here at Forrest Williams.
+Hello, I’m Steve Williams, one of the directors here at Forrest Williams.

 I am writing this page personally because it is very close to my heart.
 I still remember the day when my daughter was diagnosed with autism.
 It was a lonely, scary day, a memorable moment in a life that is an emotional rollercoaster.
 My daughter is a frequent visitor to my office and is known and loved by all of my team.
 We say often that she has been sent to teach us all.
 She has taught us that the most vulnerable in our society desperately need a voice within the legal system.
 And she has given us the passion to ensure that we are that voice for whoever needs us.